georgethedan/Diamond-Clicker/README.md

 Diamond-Clicker
 ===============

-The code for the game Diamond Clicker
+The code for the game Diamond Clicker.

+Compiled with Corona SDK.